-Since he was appointed in 2009 Vice Chairman and Chief Executive Officer of the Group, Escarrer is also fostering an important cultural and organisational transformation, with a clear focus on corporate responsibility, sustainability and talent and people management.
-In 2016, after the Founder's renunciation of his executive powers, he became the top executive, leading since then an intense process of digital and cultural transformation, which has positioned the company at the leading edge of digitalisation and which, together with the financial consolidation process and the evolution of the business model, has allowed Meliá Hotels International to be better prepared to face the major disruption caused by the COVID-19 pandemic in the whole tourism industry during 2020 and 2021.
+Since he was appointed in 2009 Vice Chairman and Chief Executive Officer of the Group, Escarrer is also fostering an important cultural and organisational transformation, with a clear focus on sustainability and talent and people management, as well as digitalisation and innovation, key levers for dealing with the major transformations that the sector has been undergoing since the beginning of the 21st century.
+In 2016, after the Founder's renunciation of his executive powers, thus starting the process of generational handover, he became the top executive of the Group, driving the company's transformation process more than ever, which has positioned it at the leading edge of digitalisation.
+All this, together with the financial consolidation process and the evolution of the business model, provided Meliá Hotels International with greater resilience and enabled it to be better prepared to face the major disruption caused by the COVID-19 pandemic in the whole tourism industry during 2020 and 2021.